Back when Al Franken hosted a radio show, one of his guests was an expert on “big cats”—tigers, lions, jaguars, leopards, etc.

 Supposedly, if you allow your dog to sleep with you, it will cause him or her to bark excessively.
 I do not understand the psychology behind that theory, but Lucy is indeed a vigilant and vocal protector of our domain.

 Although Lucy does not regard me as prey (she prefers squirrels), she does appreciate my salinity.
 Every morning, Lucy dutifully and thoroughly licks the salty sleep from my eyes.
-She then progresses to a tongue lavage of my nostrils, which I endure for her sake.
+She then progresses to a tongue lavage of my nostrils, which I very briefly endure for her sake.
 When she has finished the job, she rolls onto her back and bares her pink belly, upon which I plant my open mouth and produce a loud, sloppy raspberry, eliciting faint little grunts of piglet pleasure.

 The whole routine is choreographed.
 Some might deem it unsanitary, and maybe even a bit disgusting.